Skip to main content

 • Links per page: 100

-Thus, the parser will collect the maximum number of links, going through all the pages of the search results.
+Thus, the scraper will collect the maximum number of links by going through all the search result pages

 • Pages count: 1